-Note: French has gender for each word.
-Many grammar topics require you to learn the words along with their genders and even in possessive adjectives it’s what decides how the sentence is written.
+Note: French has a gender for each word.
+Many grammar topics require you to learn the words along with their genders and even when it comes to possessive adjectives, it’s what decides how the sentence is written.
 In conclusion, get your gender practice on!

 - This is his shirt.

 C’est sa chemise.

 [The pronoun here is male but because the word that follows is feminine, we use the french possessive adjective ‘sa‘.]

 [The pronoun here is female but the translation remains the same because the word ‘shirt’ is still feminine.]

 - This is her hat.